niki-cy/mt-kinportal/README.md

 ## Features
-- Tab1: Displays the standard kintone widgets
+- Tab 1: Displays the standard kintone widgets
-- Tab2: A link collection can be displayed with images from kintone Apps
+- Tab 2: A link collection can be displayed with images from kintone Apps
     - Required: Link name, URL, Image link
-- Tab3: Challenge yourself to create your own page!
+- Tab 3: Challenge yourself to create your own page!

 ## Requirements